Cosmological perturbations in SFT inspired non-local scalar field models: The Friedmann--Robertson--Walker metric

-Note that system (\ref{FrEOM}) is a non-local and non-linear system of equation.
-At the same time using formulae (\ref{ep_sol}) for the energy and pressure densities it is possible to generate local systems out of (\ref{FrEOM}), corresponding to particular solutions of the initial non-local system.
+Note that system (\ref{FrEOM}) is a non-local and non-linear system of equations.
+At the same time using formulae (\ref{ep_sol}) for the energy density and pressure it is possible to generate local systems out of~(\ref{FrEOM}), corresponding to particular solutions of the initial non-local system.
 Sometimes it gives a possibility to find exact analytic solutions to the initial non-local system~\cite{AJV0711}.